 7. Final steps after receiving your acceptance letter

-After completing the application process and getting accepted to the university you will have to go through a few extra steps:
+After meeting the requirements, completing the application process, and getting accepted to the university you will have to go through a few extra steps:

 - Settle your health insurance.
 The amount covered varies depending on the Canadian province you will live in.

 - Find out if you need a Canadian study permit (Canada student visa) and apply as soon as possible after receiving the acceptance letter, to make sure you will be allowed to enter the country.
 Some countries from the European Union don't need to apply for a student visa.
 Check to see if your country applies.

 - Buy a plane ticket to Canada only after getting your visa confirmation.

 - Students must officially enrol in the university after arriving in Canada to confirm that they will start their classes.